hassanmohsin/xray-model/README.md

 ## Predictor training

-- Run `python -m recommender.performance` on validation and test set to get the performance evaluation of all the models. `agent-performance-<set>.csv` will be created
+- Run `python -m predictor.performance` on validation and test set to get the performance evaluation of all the models. `agent-performance-<set>.csv` will be created
-- Run `python -m recommender.train` to train the recommender model on the performance results
+- Run `python -m predictor.train` to train the recommender model on the performance results
+- Run `python -m predictor.train --input configs/baseline.json` to evaluate only

+## Human Experiment

+- Run `python -m human_exp.train --input configs/baseline.json` to retrain the predictor models on the human experiment data and get the comparative results for optimized and random assignment.